Functions and pairs of random variables

 Joint random variables

 Through the previous example it is clear that there is a need to combine multiple random variables into a single function in order to draw conclusions about observations and their probabilities.
 Multiple random variables that are all associated with an event are called joint random variables.
-These random variables are usually denoted with different capital letters (e.g. $X$ and $Y$).
+These random variables are usually denoted with different capital letters (e.g. X and Y).
 The theory that follows, holds for every number of joint random variables, however, for simplicity this reader will only discuss random processes described by 2 joint random variables.

 Joint cumulative distribution function